 She sauntered over to the daggers, running a hand over their handles gently, touch soft as an angel’s wing caressing a cloud.
 Envisioning her next victim, she fingered through the daggers, letting her gut guide her choice.

 Something inside her was broken, she knew, thirsty for vengeance that wasn’t her own.
-It was easier to ease into it, down the cellar where there wasn’t anything else to trigger the bloodlust.
+It was easier to ease into it, down in the cellar where there wasn’t anything else to trigger the bloodlust.
 But even with all her fractures, breaks, ruptures and seams, she could pick out the perfect dagger and let the hurt settle.

 It was a cool, soft pain, a cold arctic river coursing under the icy facade.